Thierry de Montbrial

-Thierry de Montbrial (/fr/; born 3 March 1943) is the executive chairman of the French Institute of International Relations (Ifri), which he founded in 1979.
+Thierry René Henri de Montbrial (/fr/; born 3 March 1943) is the executive chairman of the French Institute of International Relations (IFRI), which he founded in 1979.
 He is also the founder and chairman of the World Policy Conference (WPC), which he created in 2008.
 He has been a member of the French Academy of Moral and Political Sciences since 1992.
 He is an honorary member of numerous foreign academies.

 Biography

 Montbrial is the son of François, inspector-general of the Bank of France and Monique Lecuyer-Corthis.
-He married Marie-Christine de Montbrial (née Balling) in 1967, who is a movie producer (StarDance Pictures) and daughter of Charles Balling (born in 1912; École Polytechnique in 1935).
-He is the father of Thibault de Montbrial, lawyer and of Alexandra Pilleux-de Montbrial.
+He married Marie-Christine de Montbrial (née Balling) in 1967, who is a movie producer (StarDance Pictures) and daughter of Charles Balling (born in 1912; graduate from the École polytechnique in 1935).
+He is the father of lawyer Thibault de Montbrial and Alexandra Pilleux-de Montbrial.

 Education

-Montbrial graduated from the École Polytechnique (1963) and from the École des Mines (1969) as a general engineer.
+Montbrial graduated from the École polytechnique (1963) and from the École des Mines (1969) as a general engineer.
 He received his doctorate in Economics from the University of California, Berkeley in the United States.
 He wrote his doctoral thesis at Berkeley on the time dimension in the economic theory of general equilibrium, directed by the professor Gérard Debreu (Nobel Prize of Economy, 1983).